mascrypt0/py-calculator/README.md

 It is more relevant and easy to use for an user

 Prerequisites

-You need to install python version 3.x. you may download Python version from their official website: https://www.python.org/downloads/ or you may download a complete package by downloading anaconda: ../ https://www.anaconda.com/download/ One editor can be a good one. (i.e., pycharm, anaconda3 etc or any other that you can choice).
+You need to install python version 3.x. you may download Python version from their official website: https://www.python.org/downloads/

+or download a complete package by downloading anaconda: ../ https://www.anaconda.com/download/

+One editor can be a good one. (i.e., pycharm, anaconda3 etc or any other that you can choice).
 Download pycharm: ../ https://www.jetbrains.com/pycharm/download/#section=windows

 For Linux

 To install both python and any text editor like pycharm you should do some execution of command line on the terminal.

 Built in
 python 3.x

 tkinter python